Cars Brands that start with H

 HRG Logo

 HRG Engineering Company was founded in 1936 in Tolworth, Surrey, England, by three friends, Edward Halford, Guy Robins, and Henry Ronald Godfrey.
-The brand’s name was formed from the first letters of the founders’ last names.
-Within 21 years since its foundation, the brand specialized in the production of passenger cars, creating its first prototype in 1935.
-The first mass-produced HRG weighed less than 450 kg and was half the price of the then-popular Aston Martin.
+The name of the brand was formed from the first letters of the founders’ surnames.
+In the 21 years since its founding, the brand specialized in the production of passenger cars, creating its first prototype in 1935.
+The first production, HRG, weighed less than 450 kg and was half the price of the then-popular Aston Martin.
 The 1947 HRG Aerodynamic model was particularly popular.

 HSV